JaxanK/StartupProgram/README.md

 # Configure the Project
 Once the project is built and working, you can replace/overwrite the following resources files to achieve a different splash screen and style.

-  .PNG pictures - Delete and replace with more .PNG files.
+  PNG pictures - Delete and replace with more PNG files.
 If you select one file, that will be the only file that is used as a splash screen, two or more files and a random file from the collection will be selected each time the launching program is run

-  StyleConfig.txt file - currently only a couple options to configure the text color of the dots and the style of the cancel button
+  StyleConfig.txt file - currently only a couple options to configure the text color of the dots and the style of the cancel button.
+See the included file for the syntax and available options

   bat file - Only a single bat file should be provided in the build directory.
 Regardless of the filename, the program will look for a bat file in the directory and run it.